Sir Thomas Robinson, 1st Baronet: Politics and architecture

 At the 1727 British general election Robinson was returned as Member of Parliament for Morpeth, through the influence of George Bowes.
 He was a supporter of the Whig government of Robert Walpole.
 Seeing no prospect of being returned at Morpeth at the 1734 British general election, he sought a seat in Cornwall, but without success.
 He made some long speeches in Parliament.
 They included one which, according to Horace Walpole, he was supposed to have found among the papers of his wife's first husband.

 Robinson was created a baronet on 10 March 1731, with remainder to his brothers and to Matthew Robinson, and from November 1735 to February 1742 he was a commissioner of excise.
 He became a Fellow of the Society of Antiquaries of London in 1735.

 Robinson's expenditure was extravagant.
 He rebuilt Rokeby Hall at Rokeby Park, the name of which he changed from Rookby.
 He enclosed the park with a stone wall (1725–30), and planted many forest trees (1730).
 These acts were recorded in 1737, in two Latin inscriptions on two marble tables, fixed in the two stone piers at the entrance to the park from Greta Bridge.
 He practically made the place of which Sir Walter Scott wrote in his poem Rokeby, and built the great bridge which spans the River Tees there.

 In London, Robinson threw balls aimed at the people in power and in fashion; and ruined himself.
 Horace Walpole gave an account of his ball for a daughter of the Duke of Richmond in October 1741.
 There were two hundred guests invited.
 A second ball was given by him on 2 December 1741, when six hundred persons were invited and two hundred attended.

 In Barbados

 The state of Robinson's finances brought about his expatriation.
 Lord Lincoln coveted his house at Whitehall, and secured for him in January 1742 the post of governor of Barbados.
+It is not certain whether the Duke coveted the house or the socialite the Lady Townshend who rented one half it.

 Arriving in Barbados on 8 August 1742, Robinson had trouble with his assembly, which raised difficulties about voting for his salary.
 Without consulting the house, he ordered changes in his residence at Pilgrim, and he undertook the construction of an armoury and arsenal.
 He had to pay most of the charges out of his own pocket.

 Another quarrel was over the command of the forces on the island.
 Eventually, a petition was sent home which resulted in Robinson's recall on 14 April 1747.